KarrLab/intro_to_wc_modeling/docs/tutorials/software_engineering/code_revisioning.rst

 .. _code_revisioning:

-How to revision code with Git, GitHub, and Meld
+Revisioning code with Git, GitHub, and Meld
 ===============================================

 This tutorial will teach you how to use Git, GitHub, and Meld to manage code revisions/versions/changes.